celliern/triflow/README.md

 This library is written for python &gt;= 3.6.

-The library is based on Theano, thus extra dependecies like fortran and C compiler are needed, see Theano install page for extra informations:
+The library is based on Theano, thus extra dependencies like fortran and C compiler are needed, see Theano install page for extra information:

 <http://deeplearning.net/software/theano/install.html>